andreramolivaz/EUResearchHub/README.md

 ## Description

-This project aims to design and implement a web application for the internal evaluation of research projects to be submitted for funding to the European Union.
+This project aims to design and implement a full stack web application for the internal evaluation of research projects to be submitted for funding to the European Union.
 The web application provides a platform for researchers to create new projects for evaluation, each consisting of a textual description and one or more PDF documents for assessment, potentially of different types such as data management plans, ethics deliverables, etc.

 Each project has a specific state, including:
 - `Approved`: Evaluators have expressed a favorable opinion, and no further modifications are possible.